ibizaman/selfhostblocks/README.md

 > production server, this is really just a one person effort for now and there are most certainly
 > bugs that I didn't discover yet.

+### Flake Module

 Self Host Blocks is available as a flake.
-To use it in your project, add the following flake input:
+To use it in your existing project, add the following flake input:

 ```nix
 inputs.selfhostblocks.url = "github:ibizaman/selfhostblocks";